 FOCUS AREAS

-Break Through Cancer’s initial focus is on four intractable cancers.
-These cancers all share common features – a low five-year survival rates, little to no early detection, and a lack of recent progress or innovation in treatment.
+Break Through Cancer’s current focus is on five intractable cancers.
+These cancers all share common features – a low five-year survival rate, little to no early detection, and a lack of recent progress or innovation in treatment.

 Glioblastoma